phinguyen44/BADS_Project/README.md

 ## Notes

-1. R packages for imputation: MICE, Amelia
-2. Consider mixed interaction terms or power terms
+1. Consider mixed interaction terms or power terms (for non-linear relationships)
+2. Separate models for user_title
-3. KNN / SVC / Extreme Random Forests (can natively handle categorical variables) / Gradient Boost (GBM)
+3. **Models to try**: Extreme Random Forests (can natively handle categorical variables), ANN, SVM, Adaboost or Gradient Boosting
-4. Separate models for user_title
-5. Maybe group brand_id by return rates
+5. **Variable selection**: Consider creating a variable based on return rate (Weight of Evidence), or parse orders with same item (is it likely that a message will prevent their return?)
 6. Try different cutoff values? or penalties for FPR or FNR?
 FPR is worse because of lost sale
-7. Look at orders of same item within same order.
-Or # of purchases.
-8. Parallelization: Imputation, Different Models, Cross-Validation?
+8. **Parallelization**: Models, Metaparameter tuning, cross-validation
-9. [Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) to convert outputs into a probabilistic distribution.
+9. [Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) to convert outputs into a probabilistic distribution

 ## Variables (what to change)